OpenCodeChicago/hacktoberfest-2025-infra/.github/PULL_REQUEST_TEMPLATE.md

 # Pull Request

-Thank you for your contribution!
+Thanks for contributing to Hacktoberfest 2025!

 ## Description